Annihilation

 live index

-A novel that explores themes of fate, violence, and the tragic inevitability of a dark universe.
+A novel that explores themes of epistemology, ideology, and the human desire for certainty in a complex world.